paradise-fi/RoFI/doc/rofilib/index.rst

 RoFILib
 =======

-The main building block is :cpp:class:`Configuration`.
+The main building block is a configuration.
+The primary configuration is a :cpp:class:`RofiWorld <rofi::configuration::RofiWorld>`.

 .. toctree::
-    configuration
+    configurations/index

 Atoms is a collection of helper libraries that are used throughout the project.